yeasinh/pharmacy-management-system/README.md

 # Pharmacy Management System

-This is a very simple project which utilizes the concept of Oriented Oriented Programming and is built with C++.
-There is no use of GUI, a fully console-based system.
+Our pharmacy management system is a simple console-based project with no GUI.
+This project contains some basic features which are essential for managing pharmaceutical shops.
+There are usually two types of users in this kind of scenario: Administrators and Salesmen.
+For this system, users can log in to the system with their specific username and password.
+Users can either log in as an Administrator or as a Salesman.
+There are different features available for Administrators and Salesmen.

+We have developed this system for our OOP project in the third semester.
+We have utilized the Object Oriented Programming concepts and implemented it in C++.
 File system is used for data storage and retrieval.
-This project contains some basic features which are essential for managing pharmaceutical shops.
-There are usually two types of users Administrators and Salesmen in this kind of scenario.
-For this system, users can log in the system with their specific username and password.
-Users can either log in as an Administrator or as a salesman.
-There are different features available for specific users such as administrators or salesmen.

 ![Capture1](https://user-images.githubusercontent.com/75577472/208069143-b623c678-f3d5-4f3c-8822-4a0e5ae1a8d5.PNG)